 \section{Abstract}

-In this paper we mainly study Calabi-Yau varieties that arise as triple covers of $(\PP^1)^n$ branched along simple normal crossing divisors.
-For some of those families of Calabi-Yau varieties, the period maps factor through arithmetic quotients of complex hyperbolic balls.
+In this paper, we mainly study Calabi--Yau varieties that arise as triple covers of $(\PP^1)^n$ branched along simple normal crossing divisors.
+For some of those families of Calabi--Yau varieties, the period maps factor through arithmetic quotients of complex hyperbolic balls.
 We give a classification of such examples.
 One of the families was previously studied by Voisin, Borcea and Rohde.
 For these ball-type cases, we will show arithmeticity of the monodromy groups.
-These ball quotients are all commensurable to ball quotients in Deligne-Mostow theory.
-As a byproduct, we prove some commensurability relations among arithmetic groups in Deligne-Mostow theory.
+These ball quotients are all commensurable to ball quotients in Deligne--Mostow theory.
+As a byproduct, we prove some commensurability relations among arithmetic groups in Deligne--Mostow theory.